Illustrator Angie Lewin and author Christopher Stocks celebrate wild flowers and their place in the landscape with The Book of Wild Flowers.

 Author

-Angie Lewin studied fine art at the Central School of Art and Design and has since become a highly regarded painter, printmaker, and designer.
-She is a member of the Royal Watercolour Society and the Royal Society of Painter-Printmakers.
-She has published two books: Angie Lewin: Plants and Places and The Book of Pebbles.
+Angie Lewin studied fine art at the Central School of Art in London and has since become a highly regarded artist and printmaker.
+She has published three books: Angie Lewin: Plants and Places, The Book of Pebbles, and The Book of Wild Flowers: Reflections on Favorite Plants.

 Christopher Stocks